How to Boot a Jetson Nano Super from NVMe SSD (JetPack 6)

 The root filesystem / should now be mounted on /dev/nvme0n1p1, and /boot/efi on /dev/nvme0n1p10.
 The SD card will no longer appear in lsblk if removed.

-Once confirmed, you can safely power down the Jetson and remove the SD card.
-It's no longer needed.
+Once confirmed, you can safely power down the Jetson and remove the SD card (it's no longer needed):

 sudo poweroff

-Tested on Jetson Nano Super, JetPack 6.0 (R36 rev 4.7)
+Tested on Jetson Orin Nano Super, JetPack 6.2 (R36.4.7)